-On-site Development: The project entails the demolition of the former restaurant building, various site improvements and 34 mature trees to allow for the construction of a new four-story hotel with 131 rooms including an underground parking garage.
-The proposed hotel structure provides approximately 85,680 square feet of floor area with a 35,912 square foot underground parking garage.
-The height of the hotel structure is proposed at approximately 59-feet to the top of the penthouse parapet.
-A total of 105 parking spaces are to be provided on-site which includes 97 spaces underground parking spaces and 8 surface parking spaces located on the main level.
+On-site Development: The project entails the demolition of the former restaurant building, various site improvements and 39 mature trees to allow for the construction of a new four-story hotel with 127 rooms including an underground parking garage.
+The proposed hotel structure provides approximately 81,835 square feet of floor area with a 35,640 square foot underground parking garage.
+The height of the hotel structure is proposed at approximately 56-feet to the top of the penthouse parapet.
+A total of 102 parking spaces are to be provided on-site which includes 95 underground parking spaces and 7 surface parking spaces located on the main level.
 The project will also provide 10 bicycle parking spaces.

 Currently, the project site is served by two driveways along El Camino Real.
 The applicant proposes to remove the west driveway and maintain the east driveway which will be reconfigured to provide a 26-feet wide full access driveway on El Camino Real.
-The driveway extends to the back of the property and connects with the surface parking areas located on the east and south side of the building as well as the entrance to the underground parking garage located on the east side of the building.
+The driveway extends to the back of the property and provides the main access to the 7 surface parking spaces and entrance to the underground parking garage located on the east side of the building.
 The project provides pedestrian walkways around the perimeter of the building that connects to the existing public sidewalks on El Camino Real.
 Pedestrian access to the hotel's underground parking garage would be provided by a centralized elevator and two staircases located on either side of the garage.
 Visitors would be able to access the hotel from the porte-cochere on the east side of the building as well as the front entry located along the El Camino street frontage.